AlanFPS/frontend-assignment-2022/README.md

 - "Fetch" Data via the pre-written `getDataAsync()` method
 - The carrousel displays one image at a time
 - The carrousel will display a new image after a few seconds
-- There should be an option to manually go to the next and previous image
+- There should be an option to manually go to the next and previous image with the provided chevron icons
+- Do not use a third-party package.
+This is lazy and does not show your skill level :)

+**Optional**:
+- Animate between the two images when transitioning
+- Display the title of the current image inside the carrousel

 The `getDataAsync()` method returns a Promise which resolves the required data for this assignment.
 You are required to use this method.
 This method is exported from `src/data.ts`.

 # Getting Started with Create React App